-When heading to Coachella for a camping trip, be sure to pack all of the essentials: a tent, Sleeping bag, camp stove, food, water, and clothing.
-Don’t forget to bring along any necessary medications, as well as sunscreen and insect repellent.
+When heading to Coachella for a camping trip, pack all the essentials: a tent, Sleeping bag, camp stove, food, water, and clothing.
+Don’t forget to bring any necessary medications, sunscreen, and insect repellent.
 A flashlight or headlamp is also essential for nighttime trips to the bathroom.

-Finally, make sure you have your ID and tickets ready to go before leaving for the festival!
+Finally, ensure you have your ID and tickets ready before leaving for the festival!

-Make sure it’s big enough to comfortably fit all of your belongings and yourself – you don’t want to be cramped up during the festival.
-It’s also important to choose a tent that’s easy to set up and take down – no one wants to waste time fiddling with complicated tents when they could be out enjoying the music!
+Make sure it’s big enough to comfortably fit your belongings and yourself – you don’t want to be cramped up during the festival.
+Choosing a tent that’s easy to set up and take down is also important – no one wants to waste time fiddling with complicated tents when they could be out enjoying the music!
 Once you have your shelter sorted, it’s time to start thinking about what else you’ll need to make your camping experience comfortable.

 A sleeping bag is an absolute must – even if it gets hot during the day, nighttime can get chilly in the desert.
 You might also want to bring along a pillow, some blankets, and/or an air mattress if you prefer not to sleep directly on the ground.
 Of course, you won’t want to forget any essentials like sunscreen, hats, sunglasses, and water bottles.